wtp43/algorithms-doc/vault/docs/Algorithms/Greedy/Greedy Algorithm.md

 - Coin Problem/Matching -> DP/Backtracking: You can't always match the largest x to the largest y
 	- Ex: `x = [a,a,a,a,b,b,b], y = [3,2,2]`.
 The goal is to take `y[i]` quantities of identical objects in x
 	- If we sort both x and y, then we would match 3 to `a` but then we would be left with `[a,b,b,b]` instead of `[a,a,a,a]`
+- Minimum moves to spread stones over grid
+	- BFS will not work since the least moves to allocate 1 stone is not necessarily the least moves to allocate all stones
 ## Examples

 - [ ] Fractional Knapsack